skip to content

 If you’ve used a vim-based text editor or vim emulation, you’re already familiar with layers in the form of “modes”.
 The standard vim experience includes at least three modes: normal, insert, and visual.

-By toggling between modes with i and Esc, you’re essentially changing the entire meaning of your physical keyboard.
+Toggling between modes with i and Esc changes the entire meaning of your physical keyboard.

 vim